 \section{Abstract}

-Byzantine reliable broadcast is a primitive that allows a set of processes to agree on a message broadcast by a dedicated source process, even when some of them are malicious (Byzantine).
+Byzantine reliable broadcast is a fundamental primitive in distributed systems that allows a set of processes to agree on a message broadcast by a dedicated process, even when some of them are malicious (Byzantine).
 It guarantees that no two correct processes deliver different messages, and if a message is delivered by a correct process, every correct process eventually delivers one.
-The primitive is known not to scale, as it requires $\Omega(n^2)$ message exchanges, where $n$ is the number of system members.
+Byzantine reliable broadcast protocols are known to scale poorly, as they require $\Omega(n^2)$ message exchanges, where $n$ is the number of system members.
 The quadratic cost can be explained by the inherent need for every process to relay a message to every other process.

 In this paper, we explore ways to overcome this limitation, by casting the problem to the probabilistic setting.
 We propose a solution in which every broadcast message is validated by a small set of \emph{witnesses}, which allows us to maintain low latency and small communication complexity.
-In order to tolerate the \emph{slow adaptive adversary}, we dynamically select witnesses through a novel use of locality-preserving hash functions.
-Our simulations demonstrate significant scalability gains of our solution with respect to existing protocols.
+In order to tolerate the \emph{slow adaptive adversary}, we dynamically select the witnesses through a novel \emph{stream-local} hash function: given a stream of inputs, it generates a stream of output hashed values that adapts to small deviations of the inputs.
+Our performance analysis shows that the proposed solution exhibits significant scalability gains over state-of-the-art protocols.